-Check you're following discrimination law
+Check you're following discrimination law when recruiting

 When hiring, it's obviously important to find the best person for the job.
 But you should also check you're following the law on discrimination.